 - Bowel and bladder needs are addressed through our education program and in our care plans if there is difficulty managing these issues.
-Training in the use of adaptive equipment occurs when needed to promote independence. - Fertility needs are addressed through education with the team as well as by referral to specialty physicians such as Obstetrics/Gynecology and Urologists. - Sexual function is addressed by interventions and education from our nurse case manager, spinal cord injury network coordinator, and occupational therapists.
+Training in the use of adaptive equipment occurs when needed to promote independence. - Fertility needs are addressed through education with the team as well as by referral to specialty physicians such as Obstetrics/Gynecology and Urologists. - Sexual function is addressed by interventions and education from our nurse case manager and occupational therapists.
 We have available reference materials and equipment to educate our patients and significant others.